Whimsy Stick

 Mixed rules across household members

 This is the primary reason jumping persists despite training effort.
-So one person enforces no-jump strictly, another lets it go because the dog is excited or it feels harsh to withhold a greeting.
-In fact, the dog learns that jumping works with some people.
-That schedule is more durable than the behavior working with everyone.
-In short, all household members plus frequent guests must use the same response every time.
+One person enforces no-jump strictly, another lets it go because the dog is excited or it feels harsh to withhold a greeting.
+The dog learns that jumping works with some people.
+That schedule of intermittent reward is more durable than consistent rules.
+All household members plus frequent guests must use the same response every time.
 Otherwise the behavior cannot lock in as four-on-the-floor.

 Mistake #2